AssuranceMaladieSec/assurancemaladiesec.github.io/en/_posts/2021-12-07-foxterrier-on-the-trail.md

 ## Usage

-To Use FoxTerrier, The Neo4j **database must be up and running and already filled with the SharpHound data**.
+To Use FoxTerrier, the Neo4j **database must be up and running and already filled with the SharpHound data**.

-When your `conf.ini` and `template.json` are ready, You just have to launch the script !
+When your `conf.ini` and `template.json` are ready, you just have to launch the script !

 ```
 python FoxTerrier.py